Phenakistoscope: Projection

-The first known plan for a phénakisticope projector with a transparent disc was made by Englishman T.W.
-Naylor in 1843 in the Mechanical's Magazine – Volume 38.
+A plan for a phénakisticope projector with a transparent disc was published by Englishman T.W.
+Naylor in 1843 in the Mechanics' Magazine – Volume 38.
 His letter was illustrated with a detailed side view of the device.
 Naylor suggested tracing the pictures of available phenakisticopes onto glass with transparent paint and painting the rest black.
 Nothing else is known of Naylor or his machine.

+Austrian magician Ludwig Döbler debuted projected animations with his patented version of the Phantaskop in his show on 15 January 1847, at the Josephstadt Theatre in Vienna.
+The spectacle was well-received with sold-out shows in several European cities during a tour that lasted until the spring of 1848, although one critic complained about the flickering quality of the stroboscopic images.

-Franz von Uchatius possibly read about Naylor's idea in German or Austrian technical journals and started to develop his own version around 1851.
+Franz von Uchatius started to develop an animation projector in 1851.
 Instrument maker Wenzel Prokesch made a first model for him which could only project images of a few inches in diameter.
 A more successful second model by Prokesch had a stationary disc with transparent pictures with a separate lens for each picture focused on the same spot on a screen.
 A limelight revolved rapidly behind the disc to project the sequential images one by one in succession.
 This model was demonstrated to the Austrian Academy of Sciences in 1853.
-Prokesch marketed the machine and sold one to magician Ludwig Döbler who used it in his shows that also included other magic lantern techniques, like dissolving views.
+Prokesch marketed the machine and sold one to Döbler, who used it in his shows that also included other magic lantern techniques, like dissolving views.

 From around 1853 until the 1890s J. Duboscq in Paris marketed different models of a projection phénakisticope.
 It had a glass disc with a diameter of 34 centimeters for the pictures and a separate disc with four lenses.
 The discs rotated at different speeds.